Code-Institute-Submissions/MartinaP87-Home-Expenses-Tracker_SepResub/README.md

 <img src="readme-images/budget-imp.png">

 - If the comparison is not possible, another sentence explains the reason on the terminal.
+- The Total Expenses budget can be set or calculated; if it's set, the value doesn't necessarily need to be the same as the sum of the other budgets.
 - This section is displayed if:
   - The first choice is to update an expense;
   - The first choice is to set a monthly budget.